OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 ## What can an Office Add-in do?

-An Office Add-in can do pretty much anything a webpage can do inside the browser, such as the following:
+An Office Add-in can do almost anything a webpage can do inside the browser, such as the following:

-- Extend Office Native UI by creating custom Ribbon buttons and tabs
+- Extend Office native UI by creating custom ribbon buttons and tabs.

 - Provide an interactive UI and custom logic through HTML and JavaScript.

-- Use JavaScript frameworks such as jQuery, Angular and many others.
+- Use JavaScript frameworks such as jQuery, Angular, and many others.

 - Connect to REST endpoints and web services via HTTP and AJAX.

 - Run server-side code or logic, if the page is implemented using a server-side scripting language such as ASP or PHP.

-In addition to the regular capabilities of a webpage, Office Add-ins can interact with the Office application and an add-in user's content through a [JavaScript API](../../docs/develop/understanding-the-javascript-api-for-office.md) that the Office Add-ins infrastructure provides.
+In addition, Office Add-ins can interact with the Office application and an add-in user's content through a [JavaScript API](../../docs/develop/understanding-the-javascript-api-for-office.md) that the Office Add-ins infrastructure provides.

 ## Additional resources